nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

  */
  ```

-### Thirdparty code
+### Third-party code
-Thirdparty code included in the source tree (that is not pulled in as an external dependency) must be compatible with the Apache v2.0 license and should retain the original license along with a url to the source.
+Third-party code included in the source tree (that is not pulled in as an external dependency) must be compatible with the Apache v2.0 license and should retain the original license along with a url to the source.
 If this code is modified, it should contain both the Apache v2.0 license followed by the original license of the code and the url to the original code.

 Ex:
 ```